Wren6991/RISCBoy-180/notes.md

 }
 ```

-With this, the critical setup path in my pre-place STA actually matches the gates in my final post-PnR (place + CTS + route)
+With this, the critical setup path in my pre-place STA actually matches the gates in my final post-PnR (place + CTS + route).